ivansurov/django-admin-display-fields-settings/README.rst

 django-admin-display-fields-settings
 =====================================

 Django application.
-The application adds in the admin form to control the views column.
+It adds a column view control form into admin area.

 Quick start
 -----------